shopware5/devdocs/source/developers-guide/event-guide/index.md

 * `Shopware_SearchBundleDBAL_Collect_Facet_Handlers`: Register a facet handler for the DBAL gateway
 * `Theme_Compiler_Collect_Plugin_Javascript`: Collect javascript files for the JS compiler

-You can dowload a example plugin <a href="{{ site.url }}/exampleplugins/SwagEvents.zip">here</a>
+You can download an example plugin <a href="{{ site.url }}/exampleplugins/SwagEvents.zip">here</a>

 ## Plugins use Subscribers

-The default way is to use subcriber classes that are registered in the `PluginBaseDirectory/Resources/services.xml`:
+The default way is to use subscriber classes that are registered in the `PluginBaseDirectory/Resources/services.xml`:
 Subscribers are basically custom classes which register to Shopware events.
 This way, the plugin base class doesn't know about the events, which can, in turn, be encapsulated in corresponding classes.